zulfgani/components-page-builder/README.md

 # Based on Theme of the Crop - Layout Control

-The editor screen callback and operation will need rethingking and reimplementing for better UI/UX - currently diabled!
+The editor screen callback and operation will need rethingking and reimplementing for better UI/UX - currently disabled!
 For more information, [contact me here](https://cpengineered.com/contact).

 # Add theme support for the builder